Access Token

 Generate the Personal Access Token (PAT) keys

 StackSpot generates for you, as a user, an Access Token or PAT (Personal Access Token).
-This allows you to run StackSpot's services using a client id
+This allows you to run StackSpot's services using a client id and a client key.

 This type of authentication makes it possible to keep a session active with a configurable expiration time.
 You need to use STK CLI via the command line, for example, in CI/CD pipelines.
 You need these credentials to run some commands, for example, in a Pipeline via the command line in the STK CLI.